gabrielrosinski/devops-practice/assignment solutions/Monitoring assignment 9/README.md

 ### 3. Import Dashboard

+**IMPORTANT**: You must manually import the dashboard to see alerts and monitoring data:

 1. In Grafana, go to Dashboards → Import
 2. Upload the `grafana-dashboard.json` file from this directory
-3. The dashboard will show metrics from the demo application
+3. The dashboard will show metrics from the demo application including:
+   - HTTP request rates and latencies
+   - Application alerts & restart monitoring
+   - Status code distributions
+   - Endpoint usage patterns

 ### 4. Test the Application